Post

 ~=19:20 Return to land

-After returning to the mainland, I took a bus back to Haeundae.
+After returning to the mainland, we took the bus back to Haeundae.

 ~=19:35 Return to Haeundae

-There are many seats inside the store, so no need to wait in line; we went straight in.
+There are many seats inside the store, so no need to wait in line; we just walked in.

-We ordered grilled eel, grilled beef slices, cold noodles *2, and draft beer, totaling NT$2,387.
+We ordered grilled eel, grilled beef slices, two cold noodles, and draft beer, totaling NT$2,387.

-After eating, we walked around Haeundae Street, visited the Haeundae Traditional Market (forgot to try the seafood pancake, so frustrating!), and bought some souvenirs.
-Tomorrow, we will leave Haeundae.
+After eating, we strolled along Haeundae Street, visited Haeundae Traditional Market (forgot to try the seafood pancake, so frustrating!), and bought some souvenirs.
+Tomorrow we will leave Haeundae.

 Day 4 08/01 (Fri) Nampo-dong, Songdo Marine Cable Car, Yonggung Cloud Bridge, Gamcheon Culture Village, Busan Tower